out-post/sentinel/CODE-CONVENTIONS.md

 ## Miscellaneous

 -   Both Jest and Chai flavors are fine for Vitest, just be consistent with using them in your commits :D
+-   When importing from Lodash, use`from "lodash-es"`.
+Traditional `lodash` is CommonJS and uses the `require` syntax.
 -   Try to utilize Lodash as much as possible, since if we had this big-ass library, why aren't we trying to use any of it?
 We didn't bother to import individual functions, by the way.